noahbuscher/macaw/README.md

 Macaw
 =====

 Macaw is a simple, open source PHP router.
-It's super small (~150 LOC), fast, and sexy.
-This class allows you to jus throw it into your project and start using it immediately.
+It's super small (~150 LOC), fast, and has some great annotated source code.
+This class allows you to just throw it into your project and start using it immediately.

 ### Install